haskell/ghcup-hs/README.md

 A configuration file can be put in `~/.ghcup/config.yaml`.
 The default config file explaining all possible configurations can be found in this repo: [config.yaml](./config.yaml).

 Partial configuration is fine.
-Command line options always overwrite the config file settings.
+Command line options always override the config file settings.

 ### Manpages